fccoelho/Dengue_Diagnostics/README.md

 The agent receives a reward of -1 for every test performed, and a reward of episize (total number of cases reported) - the number of cases misdiagnosed.
 The agent receives a reward of -10 (?) for every case that is not tested and is misdiagnosed.

+At every time step, the agent receives aa list of the cases reported up to that time, and has to decide on an action for every new case reported at time step $t$.
+Assuming that the agent has already decide on an action for the cases reported before time $t$.

 ### Observation Space
 The observation space is comprised of 4 arrays:
 ```python